spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 please feel free to structure your files how you see fit, this is how we're going to do it for this example ❤️

-Add the directories into the `src` folder and we can add in some components, the file structure should look something like this:
+Add the directories into the `src` folder so we can add in some components, the file structure should look something like this:

 ```text